EIN 74-1157373

 Program areas at Houston Symphony Society

 See Schedule OEducation and Community Engagement: The Houston Symphony is committed to increasing the quality of life in Houston by addressing priority community issues including education, healthcare, building community between disparate populations, and improving the welfare of underserved populations.
 The Symphony accomplishes this by presenting an extraordinary range of music education and community engagement programs both inside Jones Hall and in community venues throughout the Greater Houston area.
-Through nearly 1,000 interactions with Houston Symphony musicians and Community-Embedded Musicians, partnerships with schools, community centers, hospitals and other non-profits, the Society serves a wide range of Houstonians that reflects the diversity of the city.
+Through nearly 1,000 events with Houston Symphony musicians and Community-Embedded Musicians, partnerships with schools, community centers, hospitals and other non-profits, the Society serves a wide range of Houstonians that reflects the diversity of the city.
 Whether they are underserved students, cancer patients, refugees, or homeless families, we put the people we serve first, asking how music can best meet their needs.
 Our goal is to remove economic and geographical barriers to music so that Houstonians from all walks of life can benefit from the art form.
-Traditionally, Houston Symphony Education and Community Engagement programs serve more than 200,000 Houstonians of all ages and backgrounds and these activities represented an investment of $2.8 million, or nearly 10% of the annual organization budget, during the 2021-22 Season.
+Traditionally, Houston Symphony Education and Community Engagement programs serve more than 200,000 Houstonians of all ages and backgrounds and these activities represented an investment of $4.15 million, or nearly 10% of the annual organization budget, during the 2022-23 Season.

 Who funds Houston Symphony Society